bkinnee/EMPress/README.md

 !
 ***WARNING: This device is an electromagnetic pulse generator--it creates a VERY high voltage and curent (about 4000 volts).
 DO NOT USE THIS DEVICE NEAR ANY MEDICAL DEVICES (ex. pacemakers)--you can seriously injure or even kill somebody with this much power.
 Use all necessary precautions when working with high voltage; keep your circuit unplugged from your power source unless you are SAFELY testing it!
 DO NOT USE THIS DEVICE NEAR ANY ELECTRONIC DEVICES--it is designed to disable them by sending a disruptive electromagnetic current.
 You are likely to damage your device or the data within it.
+Because of this, it may be necessary to work on this project outdoors and away from any other electronics (as is evident within the photos).
 !
 !
 ---